Reports say Man City close in on deals for Walker, Mendy

 City need these two additions badly, but that’s a lot of cash.

-Multiple reports state that Walker, 27, has agreed to join Man City from Tottenham Hotspur in a $65 million deal with the England international set to have a medical later this week and then jet off with City on their preseason tour of the U.S. next week.
+Multiple reports state that Walker, 27, has agreed to join Man City from Tottenham Hotspur in a $65 million deal (that would make him the the most-expensive defender in history) with the England international set to have a medical later this week and then jet off with City on their preseason tour of the U.S. next week.
 After losing out on Dani Alves to Paris Saint-Germain signing Walker was a priority for City.

 As for Mendy, the 22-year-old French international has an incredible engine and his displays last season in the UEFA Champions League have convinced City to spend over $55 million with reports stating City and Monaco are close to an agreement and Mendy could be a City player early next week.